 Medical Malpractice Background

 Duty is the first essential element of medical malpractice.
-Anyone accused must have had an obligation to the person claiming negligence.
+Anyone accused of medical malpractice must have had an obligation to the person claiming negligence.
 No matter how dire or severe the circumstances, medical professionals are not obligated to treat anyone with whom they have no established relationship.
-The law recognizes that justice cannot be served if people with medical expertise are forced to act in hasty situations but held to a professional standard.
-However, if a medical professional volunteers his/her assistance, he/she is responsible for resulting harm caused by negligence.
+The law recognizes that justice cannot be served if people with medical expertise are forced to act in a hasty, chaotically paced situation, all while adhering to a professional standard.
+However, if a medical professional volunteers their assistance, they are responsible for any resulting harm caused by negligence.

 Standard of care is based upon the locality rule, which judges skill, care, and competency by location.
 At one time, the education, equipment, and facilities available to medical professionals greatly varied throughout the country.
 The law sought to protect medical professionals by holding them to a standard that was reasonable within their area.
 Nowadays, as medical care is becoming more uniform, the locality rule includes an examination of state development.

 Harm or damage resulting from substandard care is the third critical element.
-The accuser must suffer a negative result that he/she would not have suffered if a medical professional had not acted negligently.
-All medical professionals should possess certain undeniable skills but they are not required to be miracle workers.
-Action cannot be brought against a physician solely because a patient does not achieve desired.
-Most states prohibit any medical malpractice claims based upon a doctor’s promise for a guaranteed result.
+The accuser must suffer a negative result they would not have suffered if a medical professional had not acted negligently.
+All medical professionals should possess certain undeniable skills, but they are not required to be miracle workers.
+Action cannot be brought against a physician solely because a patient does not achieve desired results or traits.
+Most states prohibit any medical malpractice claims based upon a doctors promise for a guaranteed result.
 A few states allow the exception of cosmetic surgery if the guaranteed result is stated in a written contract.

 Find legal information and lawyers that specialize in Medical Malpractice by state: